 Tempranillo

-Here too, it is almost mandatory to pair with red meat or game!
+Here too, an almost mandatory pairing with red meat or game!

 Sangiovese

-Food pairings will once again be oriented towards white and red meats with this delicious Tuscan grape variety.
+The culinary pairings will once again be focused on white and red meats with this delicious Tuscan grape variety.

 It is now time for you to discover these 12 grape varieties!
-Thus, to combine practice with theory,
+Thus, in order to combine practice with theory,